kyma-project/kyma/components/telemetry-operator/README.md

 ```bash
 make undeploy-local
 ```
-## Trying it out on local Kyma cluster
+## Trying it out on a Kyma cluster

 ### Prerequisites

-- A Kyma Cluster with latest installation of kyma
+- A Kyma Cluster with the latest installation of kyma

 ### Enable Telemetry Operator integration
 ```bash